containers/containertoolbx.org/doc.md

 Toolbx configures containers in very specific ways.
 The absence of any of these tools can prevent the [toolbox enter](https://github.com/containers/toolbox/blob/main/doc/toolbox-enter.1.md) and [toolbox run](https://github.com/containers/toolbox/blob/main/doc/toolbox-run.1.md) commands from working.

+Toolbx expects the following paths to have the specified attributes:
+* `/etc/host.conf`: If present, MUST be a regular file.
+* `/etc/hosts`: If present, MUST be a regular file.
+* `/etc/krb5.conf.d`: If present, MUST be a directory where the containers' `root` user can create a regular file.
+* `/etc/localtime`: If present, MUST be a regular file.
+* `/etc/machine-id`: If present, MUST be a regular file.
+* `/etc/resolv.conf`: If present, MUST be a regular file.
+* `/etc/timezone`: If present, MUST be a regular file.

 #### Label

 Images that fulfill the above requirements MUST have the `com.github.containers.toolbox="true"` label to be fully recognized by Toolbx.